What is Postman?

-Postman is a free program that allows you to manage, save, and make API calls in a much more streamlined and simple way than running curls by hand in terminal.
+Postman is a free program that allows you to manage, save, and make API calls in a much more streamlined and simple way than running curls by hand in a terminal.
 We at Constellix use Postman religiously for API testing because of its efficiency and management of calls and we highly recommend it.
 In this tutorial, we will cover everything from the installation of Postman all the way to your first basic API call.

 1. Download and install Postman.
 CLICK HERE to go directly to Postman's main download page, Postman is available for Windows, MacOS and GNU/Linux.